Eat, taste and cook like a local on this trip to the heart of Morocco.

 Soak up what could be the quintessential smell of Morocco as you watch ras el hanout being freshly ground in a Marrakech spice souk

-Eat mechoui (slow roasted lamb), that’s deliciously falling-apart after being cooked in a pit beneath the floor, while looking over market stalls in the heart of the medina
+Eat mechoui (slow roasted lamb), that’s deliciously falling-apart after being cooked in a pit beneath the floor, while looking over market stalls in the incredible Djemma el Fna

 You will visit an Argan oil co-op on way to Essaouira.
 This is a very interesting stop, but sometimes the sales pitch can be pretty strong.
 It’s worth bearing in mind that these co-ops do a lot to support the local women of the region, but you are of course under no obligation to buy anything.

-The walk in the High Atlas is around 2 hours long, and the gradient is pretty gentle and easy.
+The walk in the High Atlas to the homestay on Day 7 is approximately 1.5 hours, with a gently ascending gradient.
 An average level of fitness is required.

 Trip search is unavailable.